puppetlabs/puppet-docs/source/puppet/4.3/reference/deprecated_settings.markdown

 The following Puppet settings are deprecated and will be removed in Puppet 5.0.

+## `cfacter`

+The `cfacter` setting was used to enable pre-releases of native Facter (distributed as the "cfacter" package) prior to the release of Facter 3.0.
+Now that native Facter is the default in puppet-agent packages, this setting has no purpose.

 ## `configtimeout`

 The `configtimeout` setting mashed the connect and read timeouts together, and could cause erroneous timeouts if everything was working fine but Puppet was transferring a very large file.